8 family-friendly walks in the New Forest

 Bucklers Hard Boats, New Forest, Hampshire, UK

 The Solent Way is a picturesque coastal trail, which passes pretty harbours, charming villages, and historical attractions.
-For wildlife enthusiasts, the walk provides a variety of natural landscapes with some rare and unusual species.

 If you want further inspiration for walks in the New Forest, the Ordnance Survey Walking Guide is a popular option.
 Or you could try 20 short walks, which is more accessible to all the family.